 - What supports, technology or strategies have you successfully used in the past, or currently use to participate in study and/ or community activities? - What do you think you may need to fully participate as independently as possible in Higher Education or VET?
-(Consider what you have used already, and what new things you may need to try). - You can also try to find a student or graduate who is on the autism spectrum to ask about the types of support and equipment they required during their study.
+(Consider what you have used already, and what new things you may need to try). - You can also try to find a student or graduate who is blind or experiences vision impairment to ask about the types of support and equipment they required during their study.